 - The Engine Control Unit (ECU) starts acting up when the Check Engine Light turns on.

 This is all what happens when cam phasers go bad, but before deciding to fix the issues, it is advised to check different conditions of lousy cam phasers.
 The cam phaser issues can be hydraulic, mechanical, and electrical.
+What happens when Cam Phasers go bad and its issues.

 - Inappropriate oil viscosity and low oil supply are common hydraulic issues.